Why do profit and loss accounts matter?

 Annual statement

-Employees receive an annual statement from their employer once a year, which shows the wage sum, social security contributions withheld, and payroll tax.
+Employees receive an annual statement from their employer once a year, which shows the gross wage for that year, the social security contributions withheld, and payroll tax.
 This tells employees at a glance how much their employer paid and how much salary they received.
-Was the employee able to live on this money, rent, buy a house, or redeem a loan?
+Was the employee able to live on this money, rent or buy a house, or redeem a loan?
 In addition, the annual statement is a means of verifying income for an income tax return, the Employee Insurance agency (UWV), or mortgage providers.

 If you are an independent business owner, you will not automatically receive an annual statement telling you how much profit your business earned during a particular year.
-However, you would still like to know what you worked so hard for.
-The profit and loss account is a type of annual statement for your business, which will also tell you how much you earned in revenue, how much you spent on purchasing, and what your expenses were.
+But you would like to know the income from your work.
+The profit and loss account is a type of annual statement for your business, which will also tell you how much you earned in turnover, how much you spent on purchasing, and what your expenses were.
 Just like an employee, you look back and calculate whether your bottom line is sufficient to cover personal expenses, repayments, and interest.

 What purpose does it serve?

 You can use the numbers from your profit and loss account to make changes to your business where necessary.
 Is your net profit at the desired level, or below target?
 You will want to hang on to a positive result (profit), and even increase this profit.
 Discuss the numbers with your financial consultant.
 You might want to go over the expenses, how you can cut costs, price calculations, and purchasing benefits.
-You can also compare your data with that of other business owners operating in your sector – request this data from the appropriate industry association or bank.
+You can also compare your data with that of other business owners operating in your sector.
+Request this data from your sector organisation or bank.

-Financiers, such as banks, can derive valuable information from the profit and loss account and balance sheet, using calculation formulas (key figures).
-The financier will need these key figures in order to assess whether your business is in good financial health.
-To be able to assess this, they will need to look at your revenue and purchase data.
-The financier will compare your numbers against those of other businesses operating in the same sector.
+Financiers, such as banks, get valuable information from the profit and loss account and balance sheet.
+They do this using calculation formulas (key figures).
+The outcome of these calculations will show them whether your business is in good financial health.
+Financiers will look at your revenue and purchase data, and compare your numbers against those of other businesses operating in the same sector.

 If you are looking for funding, make sure you create a realistic profit and loss account.
-You should also create a ‘scenario B’, where you earn 15% less revenue.
-You must adjust your purchase costs and variable expenses.
-Fixed expenses such as rent and human resources/staff costs will remain unchanged.
-You should then ask yourself if you will make enough net profit, taking into account your personal budget
+You should also create a ‘scenario B’ with 15% less revenue.
+Adjust your purchase costs and variable expenses too.
+Fixed expenses such as rent and staff costs will remain unchanged.
+You should then ask yourself if you will make enough net profit, taking into account your personal budget.

 Financial insight

 Your profit and loss account will give you financial insight.
-You should use a number of calculation exercises from the Financial Statements Manual (in Dutch), ‘Information on key figures’ section.
-Alternatively, you can also enlist the services of an expert, such as a bookkeeper or accountant, through NOAB (in Dutch) or NBA.
-If you are knowledgeable about your data, you will be a suitable partner for them and, for example, financiers.
+You can enlist the services of an expert, such as a bookkeeper or accountant, through NOAB (in Dutch) or NBA, to help you.

 Improving your insight

-Improve your financial insight with tips from the video:
+Improve your financial insight with tips from the video.
+English subtitles are available.